 Candles are one of those little luxuries that can instantly set the mood.
-Whether it be for your morning sun salutations, a relaxing soak in the tub or a romantic dinner, candles make any activity feel like a special event.
+Whether it be for your morning sun salutations, a relaxing soak in the tub, or a romantic dinner, candles make any activity feel like a special event.

 I have always loved collecting candles, so much so that my family doesn’t even try to surprise me at Christmas anymore.
-They know to just give me candles and I’ll be elated.
+They know to just give me candles, and I’ll be elated.
 But just when I think I’ve tried them all, along comes one that surprises me.

-As the candle burns the crystal is revealed, so eventually you can tuck it in your pocket or purse and carry it with you to reap the energetic benefits.
+As the candle burns the crystal is revealed, so eventually, you can tuck it in your pocket or purse and carry it with you to reap the energetic benefits.
 Not only are they fun to light, but they make amazing gifts even candle aficionados will love.

 How to Make Hidden Crystal Candles

 Candle making is a deceptively easy craft—if I say so myself.
 Once you get over the initial investment in materials, you can simply melt and pour your way to endless color and scent combinations.
 That’s what makes them so great to give as gifts!

 Choose some pretty jars and pick up some essential oils you can easily mix and match (sweet orange, clove, and ginger are my personal faves).
 Then customize your candles with a crystal chosen specifically for the receiver.
 This allows you to add a personal touch while still making them in bulk to give away.